-It is a short one for this week but it has something that our country (and its good citizen) have been lacking in some areas and should be revisited.
+It is a short post for this week but upholding dharma is something that our country (and its good citizen) have been lacking in some areas and should be revisited.
 It is also something that I have been pondering on a personal basis.
+Image source: Photo by Emily KenCairn of Apiary Studio on Unsplash

 (BF on the pizza list does not mean chicken, I am very sure of it but the staff insisted it is chicken.
 It may not look like much but add the service and the tax and soon to be GST, eating out may not be a cheap thing.
 Having the restaurant mixing your order is just rubbing the salt on your wounds)